 We’ve found many common questions from advisers and students concerning IIMUN, and we’ve answered most of them here.
 Still, if you have any questions or concerns, please don’t hesitate to contact our conference directors, whose contact information can be found in Contact.

-- What is IIMUN?
+What is the history of IIMUN?

-What is IIMUN?
+When is IIMUN?

 Where will the conference be held?